-To measure the health of an electric motor, several key factors must be considered, including performance, energy use, operating costs, equipment durability, and overall system reliability.
+To measure the health of an electric motor, engineers must consider several key factors, including performance, energy use, operating costs, equipment durability, and overall system reliability.
 These are all integral components of motor health, which depends on regular monitoring and diagnostic testing.
 When evaluating the health of a motor, the following aspects should be carefully analyzed: alignment, ventilation, lubrication, consistency of operation, and heat output.

 But when actually conducting motor troubleshooting, it can be tricky to locate the exact source of the problem, whether it’s an issue with the power supply, branch circuit conductors, motor controller, or load.
 Proper testing, therefore, is a crucial step in motor upkeep.
 Below are a couple of the most common motor tests available, which can allow for significant time and cost savings — thereby reducing the need for maintenance, repairs, and extra labor.

 To pinpoint specific motor issues, a range of diagnostic tools are available, such as clamp-on ammeters, temperature sensors, megohmmeters (or simply meggers, used for Megger tests), winding analyzers, and oscilloscopes.
 Your six senses, however, are often the best indicators of potential trouble.
 For instance, the motor might be overheating or emitting strange sounds and smells; use these obvious issues as starting points.
 And when evaluating your motor, start with the basic measures of motor performance such as current levels, power, voltage, and resistance.
 You should also employ a multimeter, a versatile tool for preliminary testing.